alanmaizon/Software-Development/Week4/README.md

 `Cine.java`
 `CineApp.java`

-*I use [**mermaid**](https://mermaid.live/) to create flowcharts and class diagrams directly in markdown files, and it renders beautifully with its own extension in VSCode.
-I find this tool super easy for designing program logic.*
+*I use [**mermaid**](https://mermaid.live/) to create flowcharts and class diagrams directly in markdown files, it renders beautifully with its own extension in VSCode.
+I find this tool super easy for designing my program's logic.*

 ### IPO